kimyunoo/4782_final/README.md

 ## INTRODUCTION
 -----------------------------------------------------------------------------------------------------

-The motivation for this paper is that in order to achieve comparable performance with CNNs on image classification tasks, ViTs require a huge amount of training data to understand local patterns and don’t have built in biases like in CNNs.
-However, due to better scalability and understanding of global context, ViTs are still desirable.
-Thus, we and the authors of this paper seek to find a potential solution for the data-hungriness of the ViTs.

-The authors of the paper hypothesize that by incorporating distillation (aka teacher student training) through the addition of a class token and distillation token to the ViT architecture, we can achieve comparable performance to CNNs on image classification benchmarks without training it on such extraordinary amounts of data.
-Our goal is to test the hypothesis and achieve the results outlined in the original DeiT paper, with much more limited computational resources and training time.
+The motivation for this repository is to test the hypothesis and achieve the results outlined in the original DeiT paper, DeiTs are the names of models with architecture for a data-efficient ViT with comparable performances to CNNs.

 ## DATASET
 -----------------------------------------------------------------------------------------------------